 According to a study, doodling and drawing can help you retain and process information faster.
 Put an Italian song on your iPhone and doodle.
 If you are not satisfied with your drawing, and you want to practice the fine art of Italian writing, go for it.
 Write a short caption in Italian of what you doodled.

 Stories have united humans and are also the best way for humans to learn because we enjoy learning through stories.
 We want to hear and read someone else’s account.
-What about writing your own story, in the shape of a biography?
+What about writing your own story in the shape of a biography?
 One of my students did it.
-In a Google Doc, he wrote down the story of his life, sharing pictures along with fun and sad anecdotes.
+In a Google Doc, he wrote down his life story, sharing pictures along with fun and sad anecdotes.
 For him, it was an incredible introspective journey in his life in Italian.
 It was one of my best experiences as a Language Coach.
 Not to mention, he received excellent results on his C1 examination.

 6. Sing in Italian